Carhenge: Structure

+Cars

+This table lists cars in Carhenge starting from the west entrance and proceeding left, or clockwise, around the outer ring of cars which represent the sarsen megalith circle of Stonehenge.
+The inner horseshoe of trilithons are also listed clockwise.

 History

-Carhenge was conceived in 1987 by Jim Reinders as a memorial to his father.
-While living in England, he studied the structure of Stonehenge, which helped him to copy the structure’s shape, proportions, and size.
+Carhenge was conceived in 1982 by Jim Reinders as a memorial to his father, who once lived on the farm now containing Carhenge.
+While living in England, he studied the structure of Stonehenge, which helped him to copy the structure's shape, proportions, and size.
+It was built in 1987 by Reinders and around a crew of around 35 family members, and dedicated at the Summer Solstice.
 Other automobile sculptures were subsequently added to the location of Carhenge, which is now known as the Car Art Reserve.
+In 1992, Reinders removed a Toyota car from Carhenge, saying "We wanted it to be an American Carhenge, not a Japanese Carhenge".

 Reinders donated the 10-acre site to the Friends of Carhenge.
-In 2011 the Friends of Carhenge listed the attraction for sale for $300,000.
-In 2013 the Friends of Carhenge donated the site to the Citizens of Alliance.
+In 2011, the Friends of Carhenge listed the attraction for sale for $300,000.
+In 2013, the Friends of Carhenge donated the site to the Citizens of Alliance.

 Carhenge has appeared in film, popular music, television programs and commercials.
+For example: Film - Omaha, The Movie (1995); Popular music - Steely Dan (album cover, Remastered, The Best of Steely Dan, 1993); P.O.D. (music video, "Youth of the Nation", 2002); Television - Biker Build-Off; Where in the World Is Carmen Sandiego? (episode: "The Great Train Slobbery"); Commercials - Nissan Pathfinder (2006), Nebraska Cornhuskers football (2007).
 It is the subject of the 2005 documentary Carhenge: Genius or Junk? and features in the 2007 travel book 1,000 Places to See in the USA and Canada Before You Die.

 The path of totality of the solar eclipse of August 21, 2017 included Carhenge.
 An estimated 4,000 people, including Nebraska governor Pete Ricketts, viewed the eclipse from the site.
-Reinders stated that at the time of Carhenge's creation, he had not known about the eclipse that would occur 30 years later.
+Reinders stated that, at the time of Carhenge's creation, he had not known about the eclipse that would occur 30 years later.